 Furthermore, compulsory universal cover may result in lower premiums for currently insured clients as risk is taken up by the previously uninsured, effectively reducing car insurance.

-Certainly the current situation in which conscientious drivers who insure their vehicles are being made to pay for irresponsible motorists is extremely unfair.
+Certainly the current situation means that conscientious drivers who insure their vehicles have to pay for irresponsible motorists.
+And that is extremely unfair.
 “Not only does this cause untold damage but is also, to my mind, one of the most pressing consumer abuse issues in South Africa,” concludes Dombo.
 The insurance industry also carries the burden of these selfish motorists.

 Reducing Car Insurance is a Terrible Idea

 The bottom line is that reducing car insurance is a lousy idea.
 In fact, it should be compulsory for car owners to have at least some cover.